 Choosing Essential Oils

 To best understand and use essential oils, visit your local full-service spa, health, or whole foods store, and in many instances, yoga studio.
 My supplier has small bowls of whole coffee beans available to clear the “nose” palate in between smelling the different aromas.
 Go through the samplers to discover how the different essential oils resonate with you.
 You’ll instinctively be drawn to your favorites.
 To begin, choose one that is calming such as lavender, chamomile or lemon balm, and one that is stimulating, such as peppermint, rosemary or grapefruit.
-For a list of my top 14 favorite oils and their qualities and uses, click here.

 • Add essential oils to your skin- and hair-care products to enhance their benefits.
 I like adding a few drops of rosemary essential oil to my hair shampoo/conditioning treatment (stimulates blood circulation to the scalp).
 And a drop of geranium to my facial moisturizer to accentuate a healthy glow.
 Or purchase items that already contain certified organic essential oils.

 • Bathe with essential oils.
 I’ll add 6 to 8 drops of my desired essential oil(s) into a small amount of organic plant oil.
 Next, fill the tub and put this prepared oil mix in when the tub is almost full as to experience the essential oil’s full potency.
+You can also try these aromatherapy body washes.

 • Massage your body, feet, scalp, or any area that needs attention.
 Mix 6 to 8 drops of your favorite essential into an ounce of organic plant oil, and massage.
 Be fully present during this process, sending yourself loving energy.
 (Peppermint oil is great for a belly rub.
 It helps the digestion and calms an upset stomach.)